 Both platforms solve important pieces of the B2B GTM puzzle.
 But step back and you'll notice each covers half the picture: Demandbase helps you act (target, advertise, orchestrate), HockeyStack helps you measure (attribute, analyze, report).
 Neither combines B2B data, an intelligence layer that captures why deals move, and execution tools in one platform.
 That's where ZoomInfo comes in.

-ZoomInfo is an AI GTM platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
+ZoomInfo is an all-in-one AI GTM Platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
 That data fuels ZoomInfo's GTM Context Graph, which unifies your CRM records, conversation transcripts, and behavioral signals with the 1.5B+ data points ZoomInfo processes daily.
 It captures why deals move or stall, so the AI drafting your next email follow-up understands the concern behind the conversation, your next GTM play targets accounts matching your actual win patterns, and your next forecast reflects buying evidence rather than rep optimism.
 Your team can use this intelligence through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.

 If combining data, intelligence, and execution in one platform is what your GTM team needs, see how ZoomInfo works.